 How much does each overindulgence cost calorically

 The reality is that one day of overindulging typically amounts to consuming around 4500 calories.
 Even if your body stored all of these excess calories as fat, it would only result in a whopping one pound gain.
 Yep, that’s all.
 So in the grand scheme of things, it doesn’t really matter.

 Tracking the treats helps with strategic holiday eating

 My advice doesn’t mean eat everything in sight and snack all day; it means enjoy a treat here or there, and don’t worry about eating more than you normally would.
 And you certainly don’t have anything to be shameful about by enjoying food with friends and family over counting calories (not that I recommend that either (but that’s another blog, for another day!).

-The way that I plan to enjoy Easter this year is to not buy excesses of indulgent food—because once it is in my home, I will eat it all and much sooner than I had planned!
+The way that I plan to enjoy the holidays this year is to not buy excesses of indulgent food—because once it is in my home, I will eat it all and much sooner than I had planned!
 I buy some of what I fancy.
-On the holiday itself, I’ll eat a reasonably nutritious breakfast, enjoy my Easter meal—and all the treats—and perhaps have a snack later on if I feel like it.
+On the holiday itself, I’ll eat a reasonably nutritious breakfast, enjoy my Thanksgiving or Christmas meal—and all the treats—and perhaps have a snack later on if I feel like it.
 I’ll walk or cycle over to my friend’s house—who is hosting—so that afterwards, the walk/cycle back will help with the post-meal lethargy and improve my digestion.

 Know this: if you do overindulge for a few days with all of the leftover food, fear not.
-There are a few things you can do to get back on track:
+There are a few things you can do for a quick food recovery to feel good and get back on track: